IanHopkinson/defra-lidar-viewer/README.md

 `process.py {OS_grid_cell} {friendly_name}` will display a window showing the data from a LIDAR map tile.
 `OS_grid_cell` is, for example, `SJ46` for Chester.
 The {friendly_name} will later be used in the display of menus and is optional.

-The data is assumed to be in a directory name of the form:
+The data is assumed to be in a zip file with name of the form:

-`LIDAR-DSM-2M-{OS_grid_cell}`
+`LIDAR-DSM-2M-{OS_grid_cell}.zip`

 These data must be downloaded manually from:

 http://environment.data.gov.uk/ds/survey#/download

-And then unzipped to a directory.
 So far I've successfully used the 2m resolution Terrain and Surface files.

-Once downloaded and unzipped, change `DATA_DIR` to the appropriate location.

 Run `./process.py`, and after a shortish pause (<1 minute) you should see a greyscale image of your map tile with height encoded as shade (black = lowest, white = highest).
 This image is written at full resolution to the `images/` directory with the name `{OS_grid_cell}.png`.

-Nominally there are 100 subtiles to a set but some are missing and appear as black squares, some locations have NODATA, these appear white in the image.
+Nominally there are 100 subtiles to a set but some are missing and appear as black squares, some locations have NODATA, these also appear black in the image.

 This assumes you have `numpy` and `matplotlib` libraries installed.